bentpetersendk/mjolnir_ucph/docs/source/mjolnir.rst

 Mjolnir is a computing cluster purchased by a group of PI’s from the Globe Institute located at the University of Copenhagen.
 Only employees of or collaborators to the PI's can get access to Mjolnir.

-The cluster is currently maintained by:
+The cluster is maintained by:
 `Bent Petersen (bent.petersen@sund.ku.dk) <https://globe.ku.dk/staff-list/hologenomics/?id=271131&vis=medarbejder>`_ and `Thomas Sicheritz-Pontén (thomassp@sund.ku.dk) <https://globe.ku.dk/staff-list/hologenomics/?pure=en/persons/635914>`_.

 What does Mjolnir mean??